Household energy bills to rise for winter as Ofgem lifts price cap

 Editor

-The average household energy bill is to increase by £149 from October after Ofgem said it was increasing its price cap as households approach the winter months.
+The average household energy bill is to increase by £149 from October after Ofgem said it was increasing its price cap as homes approach the winter months.

 The regulator announced it is hiking its price cap by 10% from the current £1,568 for a typical household in England, Scotland and Wales to £1,717.

-Ofgem said rising prices in the international energy market, due to heightened political tensions and extreme weather events, was the main driver behind the decision.
+Ofgem said rising prices in the international energy market, due to heightened political tensions and extreme weather events, were the main driver behind the decision.

-It means households will be going into the colder months facing higher bills than they have had from April this year, when the price cap was lowered.
+It means households will be going into the colder months facing higher bills than since April when the cap was lowered.

+Millions of pensioners are also facing a winter with less support after the new Government decided to scrap winter fuel payments for those who do not receive pension credits or other benefits.

+About 10 million pensioners will miss out on the payments of up to £300 this year.

 “Anyone who is struggling to pay their bill should make sure they have access to all the benefits they are entitled to, particularly pension credit, and contact their energy company for further help and support.”

-He also urged consumers to “shop around” and consider opting for a fixed-rate tariff that could save people money.
+He also urged consumers to “shop around” and consider a fixed-rate tariff that could save money.

 “We are working with Government, suppliers, charities and consumer groups to do everything we can to support customers, including longer term standing charge reform, and steps to tackle debt and affordability,” he added.